-What this means for content creators is really quite extraordinary: You have more control over how you monetize OTT than ever before.
+What this means for content creators is really quite extraordinary: You have more control over how you build OTT revenue than ever before.
 What’s the latest?
-There are three big avenues for getting the money you need to create bigger, better, and more: AVOD, TVOD, and SVOD.
+There are three big avenues for getting the money you need to creator bigger, better, and more: AVOD, TVOD, and SVOD.
 Here’s what you need to know to optimize your OTT revenue goals for 2019:

 AVOD: Advertising Video On Demand

 Advertising Video On Demand (or AVOD) is the version that’s “free” — or at least it’s free in that you don’t put any money up front first, just your time.
 Think Facebook, YouTube, Instagram, Vimeo, and the like, where you’re probably signing up to create an account if you’re a regular viewer, but it’s not necessary since the content is free.
 The only thing viewers are giving these platforms is their time.
 Regardless, your time is worth something, and that’s why AVOD works — the content creators or the platform is selling time (or eyeballs, depending on how you look at it).
 This culminates as ads, sponsored content, commercials, etc., throughout your “free” content.